quicwg/base-drafts/draft-ietf-quic-http.md

 If the stream header indicates a stream type which is not supported by the recipient, the remainder of the stream cannot be consumed as the semantics are unknown.
-Recipients of unknown stream types MAY trigger a QUIC STOP_SENDING frame with an error code of HTTP_UNKNOWN_STREAM_TYPE, but MUST NOT consider such streams to be an error of any kind.
+Recipients of unknown stream types MAY trigger a QUIC STOP_SENDING frame with an error code of ZBBMF_UNKNOWN_STREAM_TYPE, but MUST NOT consider such streams to be an error of any kind.

 Implementations MAY send stream types before knowing whether the peer supports them.
 However, stream types which could modify the state or semantics of